zekaouinoureddine/Summarization-T5/README.md

 1. Use the **`plain text`** of the multi-paragraph document.
 2. Use the **`URL`** of the multi-paragraph news article.

-For example here is the result is got after using [URL provided](https://www.theguardian.com/world/2023/jan/19/three-children-among-six-killed-during-indian-kite-flying-festival):
+For example here is the result I got after using [URL provided](https://www.theguardian.com/world/2023/jan/19/three-children-among-six-killed-during-indian-kite-flying-festival):

 <p align="center">
   <img src="./assets/bm3.PNG" />